 The methionine, the amino acid constitutes protein.
 Amino acids take part in cell structure and protect liver cells from the poisoning by the alcohol.

-One way to protect liver is to eat plenty of proteins.
-Next way is to avoid junk food, unnecessary chemicals, and overconsumption of alcohol.
+One way to protect the liver is to eat plenty of proteins.
+Next move is to avoid junk food, unnecessary chemicals, and overconsumption of alcohol.

 The Fatty Liver